-3.1.1 Producers will protect the quality and supply of surface and groundwater by utilizing best management practices and following local, state, and federal

-Producers will optimize irrigation and comply with all applicable water conservation efforts in their irrigation districts to ensure effective and
+- 3.1.1 Producers will protect the quality and supply of surface and groundwater by utilizing best management practices and following local, state and federal regulations. - 3.1.1.1 Producers will optimize irrigation and comply with all applicable water conservation efforts in their irrigation districts to ensure effective and equitable allocation of water resources.

-(FIFRA), maintaining compliance with agricultural chemical handling, storage, and application regulations.
-FIFRA regulates the distribution,

-3.2.4.1 All pesticides are registered with the U.S. Environmental Protection Agency (EPA) with proper labels and used in accordance with specifications including how, and under what conditions, chemicals can be applied.
+- 3.2.4 Producers follow the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), maintaining compliance with agricultural chemical handling, storage, and application regulations.
+FIFRA regulates the distribution, sale and use of pesticides. - 3.2.4.1 All pesticides are registered with the U.S. Environmental Protection Agency (EPA) with proper labels and used in accordance with specifications including how, and under what conditions, chemicals can be applied.
 Pesticides must be shown to "not generally cause unreasonable adverse effects on the environment" before they can be registered.
-FIFRA defines the term "unreasonable adverse effects on the environment" to mean: "(1) any unreasonable risk to man or the environment, taking into account the economic, social, and environmental costs and benefits of the use of any pesticide, or (2) a human dietary risk from residues that result from a use of a pesticide in or on any food inconsistent with the standard under section 408 of the Federal Food, Drug, and Cosmetic Act."
+FIFRA defines the term "unreasonable adverse effects on the environment" to mean: "(1) any unreasonable risk to man or the environment, taking into account the economic, social and environmental costs and benefits

-- 3.2.4.2 Certification and training are required for pesticide applicators using restricted-use pesticides.
+- of the use of any pesticide, or (2) a human dietary risk from residues that result from the use of a pesticide in or on any food inconsistent with the standard under section 408 of the Federal Food, Drug, and Cosmetic Act." - 3.2.4.2 Certification and training are required for pesticide applicators using restricteduse pesticides.
 EPA establishes general categories of certified applicators for private and commercial applicators. - 3.2.4.3 Producers adhere to EPA regulations concerning the rotation of chemical active ingredients. - 3.2.4.4 Pesticides are classified for general or restricted use.
-Restricted category pesticides may be used only under the direct supervision of certified applicators, or under such other regulatory restrictions as the EPA administrator may require. - 3.2.4.5 U.S. regulations provide penalties for violations of FIFRA regulations and violation of these instructions is equivalent to violating the law; consequences can include criminal prosecution, civil remedies for damages, and loss of license. - 3.2.4.6 FIFRA provides States the authority to regulate the sale or use of any federally registered pesticides in that State. - 3.2.4.7 Producers adhere to all federal regulations and guidelines for farm chemical application and producers observe best management practices.
-Additionally, producers who apply World Health Organization (WHO) Class Ia, Ib, and II pesticides shall not apply them within 500 meters of populated areas or waterbodies. - 3.2.5 The U.S. is a signatory to Rotterdam Convention of the Prior Informed Consent (PIC) Procedure for Certain Hazardous Chemicals and Pesticide in International Trade enforcing a banned list of chemicals for producer use. - 3.2.6 Producers comply with the Toxic Substances Control Act to regulate chemicals that pose an unreasonable risk to health or to the environment and to regulate these chemicals' distribution and use. - Producers follow the Resource Conservation and Recovery Act (RCRA), which 3.2.7 controls hazardous waste, nonhazardous solid waste, and underground storage tanks.
-RCRA requires hazardous waste to be managed in compliance with technical standards for containers, tanks, drip pads, and containment buildings, and regulates accumulation quantity and time limits.
-RCRA also requires personnel training, contingency planning for emergency procedures, preparedness and prevention procedures, land disposal restrictions, manifest tracking, waste minimization, and record keeping for the categories of smalland large-quantity hazardous waste generators.
+Restricted category pesticides may be used only under the direct supervision of certified applicators, or under such other regulatory restrictions that the EPA administrator may require. - 3.2.4.5 U.S. regulations provide penalties for violations of FIFRA regulations and violation of these instructions is equivalent to violating the law; consequences can include criminal prosecution, civil remedies for damages and loss of license. - 3.2.4.6 FIFRA provides States the authority to regulate the sale or use of any federally registered pesticides in that State. - 3.2.4.7 Producers adhere to all federal regulations and guidelines for farm chemical application and producers observe best management practices.
+Additionally, producers who apply World Health Organization (WHO) Class Ia, Ib and II pesticides shall not apply them within 500 meters of populated areas or waterbodies. - 3.2.5 The U.S. is a signatory to the Rotterdam Convention of the Prior Informed Consent (PIC) Procedure for Certain Hazardous Chemicals and Pesticides in International Trade enforcing a banned list of chemicals for producer use. - 3.2.6 Producers comply with the Toxic Substances Control Act to regulate chemicals that pose an unreasonable risk to health or to the environment and to regulate these chemicals' distribution and use. - 3.2.7 Producers follow the Resource Conservation and Recovery Act (RCRA), which controls hazardous waste, nonhazardous solid waste and underground storage tanks.
+RCRA requires hazardous waste to be managed in compliance with technical standards for containers, tanks, drip pads and containment buildings, and regulates accumulation quantity and time limits.
+RCRA also requires personnel training, contingency planning for emergency procedures, preparedness and prevention procedures, land disposal

-3.2.8 Producers follow Safe Drinking Water Act regulations to protect public health by preventing contamination of surface and ground sources of drinking water.
+- restrictions, manifest tracking, waste minimization and recordkeeping for the categories of small- and large-quantity hazardous waste generators. - 3.2.8 Producers follow Safe Drinking Water Act regulations to protect public health by preventing contamination of surface and ground sources of drinking water.